 This hour and a half should be spent either on homework or exam practice set by the subject teacher, which should take priority, or on revision of the key knowledge and skills needed for each exam.

 There is no published homework timetable for Year 11.
-Students should be preparing their own revision and homework timetables, to fit in with other commitments in their lives, and to ensure that they have rest and relaxation built in which suits their way of working.
+Pupils should be preparing their own revision and homework timetables, to fit in with other commitments in their lives, and to ensure that they have rest and relaxation built in which suits their way of working.